 2. Does your medical school offer community-facing courses or events regarding planetary health?
 3 The medical school offers community-facing courses or events at least once every year.
 2 The medical school offers courses or events open to the community at least once per year, but they are not primarily created for a community audience.
 1 The institution has offered community-facing courses or events, but the medical school was not involved in planning those courses or events.
-O The medical school has not offered such community-facing courses or events.
-Score explanation: RCSI does not offer community-facing courses or events of this nature.
+0 The medical school has not offered such community-facing courses or events.

+Score explanation: UC has hosted several events pertaining to climate change and environmental health that have been supported by faculty at UCCOM and UCHealth.
+UC hosts regular presentations directly pertaining to planetary health.
+However, UCCOM has not directly hosted such events.

 3. Does your medical school have regular coverage of issues related to planetary health and/or sustainable healthcare in university update communications?

-- Yes, all students regularly receive communication updates dedicated to planetary health and/or sustainable healthcare.

-Yes, planetary health and/or sustainable healthcare topics are sometimes included in communication updates.
+2 Yes, all students regularly receive communication updates dedicated to planetary health and/or sustainable healthcare.
+1 Yes, planetary health and/or sustainable healthcare topics are sometimes included in communication updates.
+0 Students do not regularly receive communications about planetary health or sustainable healthcare.

+Score explanation: Students can sign up for updates from the UC Office of Sustainability; however, UCCOM does not include sustainability in their regular updates to students

-Students do not regularly receive communications about planetary health or sustainable - Score explanation: Weekly emails from the RCSI Students Union often contain material pertaining to sustainable healthcare topics as advertised by student environmental societies or the RCSI Green Campus initiative. - 4.
-Does the institution or main affiliated hospital trust engage in professional education activities targeting individuals post graduation with the aim of ensuring their knowledge and skills in planetary health and sustainable healthcare remain up to date during their professional career? - Yes, the institution or main affiliated hospital trust offers multiple in-person or online courses relating to planetary health and/or sustainable healthcare for post-graduate providers, including at least one with a primary focus of planetary health. - Yes, the institution or main affiliated hospital trust offers one course relating to planetary health and/or sustainable healthcare for post-graduate providers - There are no such accessible courses for post-graduate providers healthcare.
+- 4. Does the institution or main affiliated hospital trust engage in professional education activities targeting individuals post graduation with the aim of ensuring their knowledge and skills in planetary health and sustainable healthcare remain up to date during their professional career? - Yes, the institution or main affiliated hospital trust offers multiple in-person or online courses relating to planetary health and/or sustainable healthcare for post-graduate providers, including at least one with a primary focus of planetary health. - Yes, the institution or main affiliated hospital trust offers one course relating to planetary health and/or sustainable healthcare for post-graduate providers - 0 There are no such accessible courses for post-graduate providers